rubiin/ultimate-nest/README.md

 -   `npm run start` - Start application
 -   `npm run start:dev` - Start application in watch mode
--   `npm run test` - run Jest test runner
+-   `npm run start:prod` - Start built application
--   `npm run start:prod` - Build application
+-   `npm run start:hmr` - Start application with hot module replacement

+All the scripts require `NODE_ENV` flag

 Additionally, you can also see the scripts in `makefile`